B. sanguinea (prov. Arden Craig) (USDA 9a - 11)

 Brugmansia Sanguinea sold well rooted in a 11cm pot at a height of 25-35cm secured in a pre-made bespoke box.
 The plant secured and anchored in the box, labeled and the pot is presented in a natural hemp bag.
-Arden Craig is a cutting from a Brugmansia Sanguinea at Arden Craig Gardens, Isles of Scilly.
-Well established rooted cutting flowering large red/orange flowers.
+This is sourced from a cutting from a Brugmansia sanguinea located at Arden Craig Gardens, Isles of Scilly.
+Well established rooted cutting flowering red/orange/yellow flowers.
 Brugmansia sanguinea or Scarlet Angel’s Trumpet bears striking unscented flowers.
 The red/orange flowers are remarkably beautiful about 20-30 cm long and shaped like trumpets.
 The corolla has five points that are slightly recurved.
-The flowers are red/orange and are pendulous, hanging almost straight down.
+The flowers are red/orange/yellow and are pendulous, hanging almost straight down.
 Growing to a semi-woody shrub or small tree that gets to 1.8-4.6 m high, usually with a many-branched single trunk.
 Its pendulous trumpet-shaped flowers are highly distinctive.
 Growing conditions: This plant comes from higher elevations than typical Brugmansias, so it used to mild daytime temperatures, and nights that are cool.
 Temperatures above the 23°C can inhibit flowering, and the plant might decline if temperatures are consistently above 30°C, especially if nights are warm.
 In frost free coastal areas of the UK this can be planted in the ground when mature.
+Sanguinea tends to flower in spring and autumn but may flower in summer if temperatures are mild.
+Flowers: October to May

 Position: Part-Shade to avoid drying out